xyxiaoyou/spark/docs/configuration.md

     1t or 1tb (tebibytes = 1024 gibibytes)
     1p or 1pb (pebibytes = 1024 tebibytes)

+While numbers without units are generally interpreted as bytes, a few are interpreted as KiB or MiB.
+See documentation of individual configuration properties.
+Specifying units is desirable where possible.

 ## Dynamically Loading Spark Properties

 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
 For